The focus of our clinicians is diagnosis, treatment, and prevention of disease. We treat each patient as if they were our own pet.

 Dr. Millie Hardigree was born and raised in Lexington.
 She attended Transylvania University and then went on to study veterinary medicine at Auburn University.
 Upon graduation, Millie started working at our current location, though it was then known as Southland DelTor Veterinary Clinic.
 In January of 1996, Dr. Willimas and Dr. Hardigree purchased the hospital and the rest is history.
 Millie has a special interest in internal medicine and loves treating our elderly patients.
 Her favorite thing is getting to know all the wonderful clients and patients, especially all the kitties and puppies.
 Millie has reached full capacity with ten pets at home.
 Family pets include three horses, Miles, Magic, and Wally, four dogs, Tucker, Gracie, Zipper, and Dixie, and three cats, Monk, Lilly, and Felix.
 Millie mostly enjoys time spent with family or watching Kaylee, her daughter, show Miles at The Horse Park.

 Dr. Lisa Williams attended the University of KY where she met her husband, Jamie, in the UK marching band.
-She received her DVM at Auburn University.
+She received her D.V.M. at Auburn University.
 Lisa and her family have a farm in Jessamine County where they have raised Angus cattle and American Warmblood horses.
-Two of the offspring are Lexington Mounted Police horses.
-Currently, Lisa spends most of her time in Belize, Central America where she and her husband Jamie work for the Methodist church.
-Lisa’s efforts help to grow education possibilities for Belizean youth.
-The Williams have 3 children disbursed throughout the US and each of the families have a Schnoodle (schnauzer x poodle) : Ernie lives in Lexington, Gilly in Colorado, Merlin in North Carolina and Kizzy in Belize.
-Mocha, Luna Lovegood, Mushu, and Ellie May balance out the population of schnoodles!
+The Williams have three children disbursed throughout the US and each of the families have a Schnoodle (schnauzer x poodle) : Ernie lives in Lexington, Gilly in Colorado, Merlin in North Carolina and Kizzy in Somerset, KY.
+Mushu, Guinevere and Ellie May balance out the population of schnoodles!